Cognex-ID/phonegap-manateeworks-v3/README.md

 And run your app.

-Demo app with a more proper ionic solution is NOW available [HERE.](https://github.com/manateeworks/manateeworks-barcodescanner-ionic2-starter) In this solution we wrap the cordova plugin in an ionic provider.
+An evaluation Ionic 2 solution is NOW available [HERE.](https://github.com/manateeworks/manateeworks-barcodescanner-ionic2-starter).

 # EXAMPLES

-We've added a minimum set of files that you need to replace, to help you setup your app as soon as possible (FOR TESTING PURPOSES).
+We have added a minimum set of files to replace, to help configure your evaluation app quickly.

 [examples.zip](https://github.com/manateeworks/phonegap-manateeworks-v3/files/797274/examples.zip)